You want to be happy with yourself and your life. Who doesn't?

 People who are happy with themselves aren't alone.
 They enjoy time with family, friends, and work associates.
 They make a point of connecting and interacting with others.
 Isolation breeds loneliness and depression.

-Money difficulties and the resulting anxiety and stress that go along with them poison feelings of happiness.
+Money difficulties (and the resulting anxiety and stress that go along with them) poison feelings of happiness.
 It's hard to make yourself happy when you owe a lot of money.
-People who are happy with themselves spend less than they make and pay off their debts.
+People who are happy with themselves spend less than they earn and pay off their debts.